AlbertYoung0112/Notes/Electromagnetics and Applications.md

 	-	$\chi_m\gg0, \mu\gg\mu_0$, in *ferromagnetic materials*
 - *Ferromagnetic materials*
 	- The atomic magnetic dipoles spontaneously align over ***magnetic domains***
-	- The size of those domains
+	- The size of those domains oriented in the general direction of the applied magnetic field grow ad that field increases.